-17. Disputes - Onboard Complaints and the role of the Shipping Master
+20. Disputes - Onboard Complaints and the role of the Shipping Master

-The yacht's onboard complaints procedure
+The ship's onboard complaints procedure

-All yachts engaged in trade must have an onboard procedure for the fair and effective handling of seafarers' complaints alleging breaches of any MLC regulation.
+All merchant ships must have an onboard procedure for the fair and effective handling of seafarers' complaints alleging breaches of any MLC regulation.
 This mechanism should be used in the first instance of any grievance.
 In general grievance cases, seafarers should use the standard Company's Complaint procedure which should be available on board at all times.
 The onboard complaint procedures shall include the right of the seafarer to be accompanied or represented during the complaints procedure, as well as safeguards against the possibility of victimization of seafarers for filing complaints.